 With the deserted attraction setting as well as some creepy dolls that bring to mind Tourist Trap.
 There are elements of The Funhouse and Killer Klowns From Outer Space as well.
 Add in a large cast of potential victims and Clown had some real potential.

 Sadly Clown lets most of that potential trickle away.
 The characters are all one-dimensional clichés, Gordy (Sam Lazarus), the fat kid who whines a lot.
 Austin (Adam Elshar), the muscular one who fights back, etc. The girls seem to be there just to look cute and scream a lot.
-It takes far to long for the killings to start and when they do, they’re fairly lackluster for the most part.
+It takes far too long for the killings to start and when they do, they’re fairly lacklustre for the most part.
 There is one scene with killer dolls that’s quite effective.
-Especially since it’s not clear just how he’s controlling them, which made me think of Tourist Trap and is telekinetically controlled mannequins
+Especially since it’s not clear just how he’s controlling them, which also made me think of Tourist Trap and its telekinetically controlled mannequins

 There are also a few huge plot holes that hurt Clown.
 After being abandoned for 25 years the town looks very well cared for, right up the fresh police tape on building doors.
 And where does the electricity come from?
 Has Thoth used the quarter-century to make his own solar panels?
 But I suppose logic is a bit much to ask from writer/director Eric Forsberg.
 His previous collaborations with The Asylum include Snakes On A Train, Ghost Shark, and Arachnoquake.